texfaq/texfaq.github.io/FAQ-parallel.md

 ---
+title:  Parallel setting of text
 section: Adjusting the typesetting
 subsection: Page layout
 date: 2014-06-10
 ---

-# Parallel setting of text

 It's commonly necessary to present text in two languages ''together'' on a page, or on a two-page spread.
 For this to be satisfactory, one usually